The Second Bakery Attack: Adaptations

 In 1998, the German film The Polar Bear (Der Eisbär), written and directed by Granz Henman and Til Schweiger, used elements of "The Second Bakery Attack" in three intersecting story lines.
 "The Second Bakery Attack" also became a basis for a segment of the South Korean omnibus film Acoustic (2010).

+A 1998 short film adaptation was directed by Wolf Baschung and featured author/actress Galaxy Craze.

-Short film
+2010 short film

 "The Second Bakery Attack" was adapted as The Second Bakery Attack, a 2010 Mexican-American short film directed by Carlos Cuarón, starring Kirsten Dunst and Brian Geraghty.
 Dunst plays the wife, Nat, and Geraghty plays the husband, Dan.
 The film was shot in Brooklyn, New York, and Totowa, New Jersey.
 The short film premiered on 17 October 2010 at the Morelia International Film Festival (FICM) in Morelia, Mexico.
 In 2009, Cuarón received the Premio Cuervo Tradicional award from the FICM and was awarded 100,000 pesos to go toward his next film project, The Second Bakery Attack.
 The film had its Asian premiere on 20 October 2010 at the 23rd Tokyo International Film Festival (TIFF) in Tokyo, Japan.
 The short film was also screened at the 20th Short Shorts Film Festival & Asia (SSFF & ASIA) in October 2018 at the Tokyo Photographic Art Museum.